 • Commission on Guarantees and Letters of Credit ('LC') issued by the Bank is recognised as income over the period of the Guarantee and LC respectively.

 • Income on non-coupon bearing discounted instruments is recognised over the tenure of the instrument on a straight line basis.
-In case of coupon bearing discounted instruments, discount income is recognised over the tenor of the instrument on constant yield basis.
+In case of coupon bearing discounted instruments, discount income is recognised over the tenor of the instrument on a straight line basis.

-• In case of Bonds and Pass Through Certificates (PTC), premium on redemption, if any, is amortised over the tenure of the instrument on a yield basis.
+• In case of Bonds and Pass Through Certificates (PTC), premium on redemption, if any, is amortised over the tenure of the instrument on a straight line basis.

 • Revenue from financial advisory services is recognised in line with milestones achieved as per terms of agreement with clients which is reflective of services rendered.